What is PHAB accreditation?

 PHAB accreditation ensures your local health department is focused on the 10 Essential Public Health Services and is maintaining an informed, educated, and competent public health workforce for your benefit.
 A critical aspect of the 10 essential services includes assessments.
 You can view some of the detailed evaluations we have performed here.

 Watch this short video to learn why accreditation is important to you!

 What is the benefit?

-The benefit of PHAB accreditation includes promoting a culture of quality and performance improvement that helps us to better serve our communities.
+The benefit of PHAB accreditation includes promoting a quality and performance improvement culture that helps us better serve our communities.
 It also increases our ability to respond to public health emergencies and threats and encourages the use of health equity to identify health disparities.

-Additionally, accreditation strengthens our partnerships with community business, healthcare, and governmental agencies, to provide widespread focused solutions for existing health problems.
+Additionally, accreditation strengthens our partnerships with community businesses, healthcare, and governmental agencies, to provide widespread focused solutions for existing health problems.

-To learn more about the benefits of accreditation, take a look at the graphic “The Value of PHAB Accreditation”.
+To learn more about the benefits of accreditation, look at the graphic “The Value of PHAB Accreditation.”